iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 Before installing and deploying IOMesh, verify the following requirements.

 > _NOTE:_ Expanding an IOMesh cluster to multiple clusters is not currently supported.
-Decide at the beginning whether to deploy one or multiple clusters.
+You should decide at the beginning whether to deploy one or multiple clusters.
 For multi-cluster deployment and operations, refer to [Multiple Cluster Management](../advanced-functions/manage-multiple-cluster.md).

 ## Cluster Requirements